whole-tale/wt-design-docs/mockups/dataone-integration/README.md

 With the buttons, I want to get the look and feel right, especially:

 - Verbage "Run", "Analyze", etc
-- Give enough explanation to the user as to what it is they're about to do
+- Give enough explanation to the user as to what it is they're about to do (i.e. what is WholeTale?)

-I've mocked up some button ideas and placed some of them on a landing page to give everyone a feel for how these could look.

 ![shopping cart](images/dataone_landing_page_mockup.png)